-The IESC recognises that at the early assessment stage, for example a greenfield site, project documentation may not contain sufficient data to allow a robust environmental impact assessment.
-Where data and analyses are lacking, a sound conceptualisation of the system is essential, with explicit explanations of underlying assumptions.
-Plans to improve the understanding of the system over time, including details of when and how data to support assumptions will be gathered, must also be provided.
+The IESC recognises that at the early assessment stage - for example, Gateway projects in New South Wales - project documentation may not contain enough data to allow a robust environmental impact assessment.
+In cases like this where data and analyses are lacking, it is essential to present a sound conceptualisation of the system, with explicit explanations of underlying assumptions.
+The proposal must also provide plans to improve the understanding of the system over time, including details of when and how data to support assumptions will be gathered.

-De Description of the proposal A regional overview of the proposed project area including a description of the geological basin, coal resource, surface water catchments, groundwater systems, water-dependent assets, and past, current and reasonably foreseeable coal mining and CSG developments.
-A description of the proposal's location, purpose, scale, duration, disturbance area, and the means by which it is likely to have a significant impact on water resources and water-dependent assets.
-A description of the statutory context, including information on the proposal's status within the regulatory assessment process and on any water management policies or regulations applicable to the proposal.
-A description of how impacted water resources are currently being regulated under state or Commonwealth law, including whether there are any applicable standard conditions.
-Risk Assessment Identification and assessment of all potential environmental risks and their possible impacts.
-In selecting a risk assessment approach consideration should be given to the complexity of the project, and the probability and potential consequences of risks.
-Causal mechanisms and pathways identified in the risk assessment are incorporated in conceptual and numerical modelling.
-The results of these models should then be used to update the risk assessment.
-Risks are assessed following the implementation of any proposed mitigation and management options to determine if these will reduce risks to an acceptable level based on the identified environmental objectives.
-The risk assessment should include an assessment of all potential cumulative impacts and mitigation and management options for these.
+Description of the proposal Provide a regional overview of the proposed project area including a description of the geological basin; coal resource; surface water catchments; groundwater systems; water-dependent assets; and past, present and reasonably foreseeable coal mining and CSG developments.
+Describe the proposal's location, purpose, scale, duration, disturbance area, and the means by which it is likely to have a significant impact on water resources and water-dependent assets.
+Describe the statutory context, including information on the proposal's status within the regulatory assessment process and any applicable water management policies or regulations Describe how impacted water resources are currently being regulated under state or Commonwealth law, including whether there are any applicable standard conditions.
+Risk Assessment ☐ Identify and assess all potential environmental risks to water resources and water-related assets, and their possible impacts.
+In selecting a risk assessment approach consideration should be given to the complexity of the project, and the probability and potential consequences of risks. ☐ Incorporate causal mechanisms and pathways identified in the risk assessment in conceptual and numerical modelling.
+Use the results of these models to update the risk assessment.
+Assess risks following the implementation of any proposed mitigation and management options to determine if these will reduce risks to an acceptable level based on the identified environmental objectives.
+The risk assessment should include an assessment of: all potential cumulative impacts which could affect water resources and water-related assets, and mitigation and management options which the proponent could implement to reduce these impacts.